Advertisement

 The Minister has disclosed that there are plans to grant a concession to the Ajaokuta Steel Company.
 However, the identity of the company that will receive this concession is still unknown, although it will be revealed in the forthcoming months.
 The Ajaokuta Steel Complex will be given to individuals who possess the necessary expertise and skills to accomplish the designated tasks successfully.
 Ajaokuta comprises an extensive expanse of land measuring 24,000 hectares, housing a diverse range of 44 production units.
 These units facilitate the operation of various production plants.

 Meanwhile, he confirmed that measures are being taken to initiate operations at the Light Steel Mill.
-This would primarily involve the manufacturing of military equipment and iron rods for infrastructure projects.
+This would primarily involve the Manufacturing of military equipment and iron rods for Infrastructure projects.
 The Ministries of Defence and Works have expressed interest in procuring these goods and are currently engaged in discussions to move forward with the production.
 He stated that several steel companies are taking steps towards building their factories in Nigeria.
 According to his perspective, Nigeria needs approximately 10 additional steel companies aside from Ajaokuta Steel Company.
 In January, he and the Minister of Defence visited China to engage in conversations with WUHAN Steel Group’s leadership, intending to establish a steel plant within Nigeria.

 Related Article: Ajaokuta steel power debt to be investigated

-Moreover, the anticipation is that these measures will generate over $10 billion for the economy and generate more than 500,000 jobs, both direct and indirect, for the population.
+Moreover, the anticipation is that these measures will generate over $10 billion for the Economy and generate more than 500,000 jobs, both direct and indirect, for the population.
 When it comes to the development of the steel sector, the Minister assured the inclusion of indigenous steel companies and pledged not to leave anyone behind.
 Moreover, he emphasised the upcoming plans to visit indigenous steel companies within a short period, assuring that none would be overlooked.
 The commitment of the Federal Government lies in assisting and fostering the expansion of their businesses.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.